LoyolaChicagoBooks/introcs-csharp/rst/notusereturn.rst

 *and*

-  it returns a boolean value, so ``someSet.Add(element)`` can be used in a larger statement, making note of the boolean valu e returned.
+  it returns a boolean value, so ``someSet.Add(element)`` can be used in a larger statement, making note of the boolean value returned.

 There is a purpose to the return value in this situation:  Adding to a set may or may not change the set, since sets ignore duplicates.
 The method returns